Buddy the Beagle’s Badbury Rings Engagement Photographs

-Three year old beagles do not sit still.
+Three-year-old beagles do not sit still.
 There are too many balls to fetch, too many people to look cute at.
 There is simply too much to sniff or chase.
 Even when your humans decide to sit and have their photographs taken.
 Even when there are treats on offer a beagles life is too interesting to pause.

 Badbury Rings Engagement Photographs

 Last Sunday we found ourselves enjoying the warm summer sun in the stunning Dorset countryside surrounding Badbury rings for some Badbury rings engagement photographs.
-Even the tree lined country road leading to this Iron Age hill fort is delightful.
+Even the tree-lined country road leading to this Iron Age hill fort is delightful.

 We were still buzzing from the previous day’s wedding photography at Lulworth Castle when we met Harriet, Lee, their gorgeous beagle Buddy and Harriet’s parents in the car park.
 Harriet’s mother quoted W.C.
 Fields “don’t they say – never work with children or animals?”
 Having just left the children waving through the window at us back in Swanage we were two for two!

-The plan for Harriet and Lee’s Badbury rings engagement photographs was to meet somewhere meaningful to them, have a walk about, take some photographs and talk about the plans for their big day (also at Lulworth Castle!).
+The plan for Harriet and Lee’s Badbury rings engagement photographs were to meet somewhere meaningful to them, have a walk about, take some photographs and talk about the plans for their big day (also at Lulworth Castle!).

 Harriet and Lee love walking Buddy around Badbury rings almost as much as buddy loves walking them around the rings.
-It is easy to see why, the location is incredible.
-The raised 360 degree view over Dorset countryside is breath-taking.
+It is easy to see why the location is incredible.
+The raised 360-degree view over Dorset countryside is breath-taking.
 The undulating circular grassy ramparts give the rings an ethereal feel.

 Buddy was, as he is on Instagram, a star, and once he had taken the ‘dog sitters’ off we missed his colourful presence!